Recursive marginal quantization of the Euler scheme of a diffusion process: Introduction

 The paper is organized as follows.
-We recall first some basic facts about (regular) optimal quantization in Section \ref{SecOptiQuant}.
-The marginal quantization method is described in Section \ref{SectMQ}.
+We recall first some basic facts about (regular) optimal quantization in Section~\ref{SecOptiQuant}.
+The marginal quantization method is described in Section~\ref{SectMQ}.
 We give in this section the induced quantization error.
-In section \ref{SectionComMarQuan}, we illustrate how to get the optimal grids using Newton-Raphson's algorithm and show how to estimate the associated weights and transition probabilities.
-The last section, Section \ref{SectNum}, is devoted to numerical examples.
-We first compare the recursive marginal quantization of $W_1$ with its regular marginal quantization (see Section \ref{SecOptiQuant}), where $(W_t)_{t \in [0,1]}$ stands for the Brownian motion and show the numerical performance of the marginal quantization method with respect to the regular quantization method.
+In section~\ref{SectionComMarQuan}, we illustrate how to get the optimal grids using a deterministic zero search Newton-Raphson's algorithm and show how to estimate the associated weights and transition probabilities.
+The last section, Section~\ref{SectNum}, is devoted to numerical examples.
+We first compare the recursive marginal quantization of $W_1$ with its regular marginal quantization (see Section~\ref{SecOptiQuant}), where $(W_t)_{t\!\in [0,1]}$ stands for the Brownian motion.
 Secondly, we use the marginal quantization method for the pricing of an European Put option in a local volatility model (as well as in the Black-Scholes model) and compare the results with those obtained from the Monte Carlo method.